r-LoliconsUnite/LoliconsUnite-stylesheet/README.md

 - Pink color scheme
 - Tab menu on bottom (hot, new, top, etc)
 - Restore stock userbar (that shows subreddits on the top)
-- Restore stock edit buttom (in the top right)
+- Restore stock edit bottom (in the top right)
 - Fixed comment box and options
 - Subscribe button on top of subscriber count
 - Fixed RES subscribe button in post (in night mode as well)